Bok Choy Soup

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Learn how to make a scrumptious bok choy soup that is that is easy to prepare and full of flavor.
-With just a few ingredients, you can create a flavorful broth that highlights the natural sweetness of the bok choy.
 Whether you’re a die-hard vegan soup connoisseur or just hoping to find a good use for bok choy from your garden, this recipe is sure to become a favorite in your repertoire!

 Why You Must Make This Soup Recipe with Bok Choy

-Key Ingredients
+Key Ingredients and Substitutions

 Key ingredients for bok choy soup, with labels.

-• Bok Choy: The star ingredient of the soup, bok choy adds a mild, slightly sweet flavor and a satisfying crunch.
+• Bok Choy – The star ingredient of the soup, bok choy adds a mild, slightly sweet flavor and a satisfying crunch.
 You can use either large or baby bok choy in this soup.

-• Toasted Sesame Oil: This nutty-flavored oil has maximum flavor and gives the soup a fragrant, Asian-inspired boost.
+• Toasted Sesame Oil – This nutty-flavored oil has maximum flavor and gives the soup a fragrant, Asian-inspired boost.
 Other oils that would work in this recipe include olive, grapeseed, walnut, avocado, or peanut oil.
 Keep in mind that these do not have a similar scent or flavor, though.

-• Miso Paste: Miso paste contributes a rich umami flavor and depth to the soup.
+• Miso Paste – Miso paste contributes a rich umami flavor and depth to the soup.
 Check out this ten-minute miso soup recipe if you are looking for a slightly quicker version.

-• Plant-Based Bouillon: There are many types of vegan-friendly bouillon, so you’ll have a great deal of choices.
+• Plant-Based Bouillon – There are many types of vegan-friendly bouillon, so you’ll have a great deal of choices.
 They differ in flavor, texture, and salt content.
 If you’re sensitive to salt, a reduced sodium version might be best.

-• Spices: Although onion, garlic, and ginger are the stars of the show, you can also swap them out if you’re not a fan.
+• Spices – Although onion, garlic, and ginger are the stars of the show, you can also swap them out if you’re not a fan.
 Other spices to consider include wakame (or seaweed of choice), curry paste, soy sauce, shallots, vegan oyster sauce, or wasabi.

 How To Make Bok Choy Soup